 MYTH: Closing air vents in unused rooms saves energy.

 FACT: Central air systems work by distributing air throughout the entire home.
-When you close a vent, you are preventing the system from delivering air to that area and your AC system is still using energy to do so.
+When you close a vent, you prevent the system from delivering air to that area and your AC system is still using energy to do so.

 MYTH: Setting the thermostat at a lower temperature cools your home faster.

 FACT: When you turn down the thermostat, the unit will cool at the same speed regardless of setting.
-We recommend keeping your thermostat at 78 degrees in the summer for the highest efficiency.
+We recommend that you keep your thermostat at 78 degrees in the summer for the highest efficiency.
 For every degree you raise your thermostat in the summer, you can save up to 4% on cooling costs.

 MYTH: Keeping the fan in the “on” position on your thermostat keeps your home cooler.